harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 You can create or select environments from an account, organization, or project level.

-An account level environments can only reference connectors within the account.
-They cannot have dependencies at a lower hierarchy level.
+An account level environment can only reference connectors within the account, and cannot have dependencies at a lower hierarchy level.

 For more information, go to [Services and environments overview](/docs/continuous-delivery/get-started/services-and-environments-overview).